Afghan president flees the country as Taliban move on Kabul

 “You failed the younger generation of Afghanistan,” said Aisha Khurram, 22, who is now unsure of whether she’ll be able to graduate in two months' time.
 “A generation ... raised in the modern Afghanistan were hoping to build the country with their own hands.
 They put blood, efforts and sweat into whatever we had right now."

-NATO, meanwhile, said it was “helping to maintain operations at Kabul airport to keep Afghanistan connected with the world.”

-Low-cost carrier FlyDubai said it would temporarily suspend flights to Kabul.
-It turned around a flight to the capital Sunday, as did Emirates.
-Emirates said an “unforeseen temporary closure of the runway” stopped it from landing.

-Afghan officials said the militants also took the capitals of Maidan Wardak, Khost, Kapisa and Parwan provinces on Sunday.
+Sunday began with the Taliban seizing the nearby city of Jalalabad — which had been the last major city besides the capital not in their hands.
+Afghan officials said the militants also took the capitals of Maidan Wardak, Khost, Kapisa and Parwan provinces, as well as the country's last government-held border post.

-The insurgents also seized the land border at Torkham, the last not in their control, on Sunday.
-Pakistan’s Interior Minister Sheikh Rashid Ahmed told local broadcaster Geo TV that Pakistan halted cross-border traffic there after the militants seized it.

 Later, Afghan forces at Bagram air base, home to a prison housing 5,000 inmates, surrendered to the Taliban, according to Bagram district chief Darwaish Raufi.
 The prison at the former U.S. base held both Taliban and Islamic State group fighters.